flexatone/fetter/doc/articles/lreepr/lreepr.md

 ## Automating Validation with `fetter site-install`

-While environment validation can be done ad hoc or with every commit (via `pre-commit`), a truly reproducible, locked environment is only possible if validation is done before every Python execution.
-The `fetter site-install` command installs a special ".pth" file in the target environment's "site-packages" directory that, at the start of Python initialization, runs a pre-configured `fetter validate` command.
+While environment validation can be done as needed or with every commit (via `pre-commit`), a truly reproducible, locked environment is only possible if validation is done before every Python execution.
+The `fetter site-install` command installs a special ".pth" file in the target environment's "site-packages" directory that, at the start of Python site initialization, runs a pre-configured `fetter validate` command.
 By default, if validation fails, a warning is printed.
 To lock the current environment, run the following command:

 ```shell
 {.env313-test} $ fetter -e python3 site-install --bound requirements.lock
 ```

-On every evocation of this environment's Python, the environment is now validated.
+On every evocation of this environment's Python, the environment is validated.
 To see this, we can run `python3` after installing an unrequired package:

 ```shell
 {.env313-test} $ pip3 install typing-extensions